aymeric-collart/aymeric-collart.github.io/_posts/2024-08-28-blog-post_SetupGithubRStudio.md

 ---

-First, setting up the Github page
+First, set up the Github page
 ======

 Ok, I can't avoid the Github page.
 This still need to be created somewhere!
 I've tried setting up as a subpage of this webpage... but for reasons that I'm still not completely sure of, it never really worked.
 I believe the problem was that I was trying to create a subpage of this website, but with different themes, so in the end the codes in the files were not consistent (but is it the real reason?
 I don't know!).<br>